Suggested Upper Merged Ontology (SUMO)

 • Language generation templates for Hindi, Chinese, Italian, German, Czech and English

 • Richly axiomatized, not just a taxonomy.
 All terms are formally defined.
 Meanings are not dependent on a particular inference implementation.
-An inference and ontology management system however is provided.
-An additional system that supports visual editing, and does a better job of displaying the ontologies, especially in non-Western languages is the KSMSA system.

 Documentation and other resources